Prizafal/prizafal.github.io/README.md

-# alexflipnote.github.io
+# prizafal.com
-This is my personal website that is shown at https://alexflipnote.dev.
-It works by compiling Jinja2 and then pushing the static files to GitHub Pages using automatic workflows.
-The website does only use static components, so I take advantage of Jinja2 to make it easier for me to write websites easily with syntaxes.
+This is my personal website that is shown at https://prizafal.com.
+I forked this from AlexFlipnote and edited it to make it partially my own using a fair chunk of his code.

 ## Requirements
 - Python 3.6 or above